pensivecowboy/cowboymoji/scripts/README.md

 ## Cowboyfy.py

 Emojis in this library are made one of two ways.
 A subset are crafted carefully and meticulously by hand, with each pixel considered and loved.
 For the rest?
 We generate them programmatically.
-This done using [cairosvg](https://cairosvg.org/).
+This is done using [cairosvg](https://cairosvg.org/).

 ### Command Line Arguments:
 - *cowboy_input_dir* Location where the cowboy input dir is.